Information for Faculty

 A: The College follows the guidelines from the CDC for close contacts.
 For COVID-19, a close contact is defined as anyone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before the person began feeling sick until the time the patient was isolated.
 Right now, the general idea is that there will be two complementary approaches.
 One will be an app that people have on their phones.
 The other is to involve individuals to assist with tracing—those will most likely be people working with TCCS or possibly in Student Health Services with the addition of some students hired from CGU’s School of Community and Global Health who have been trained.
 There also will be individuals on each campus who have received training to assist.
 We will share additional information as plans solidify.

 Q: Do we anticipate any staffing changes on campus with the post-Thanksgiving rise in Covid cases in L.A.
 County?

-A: No, during our planning for the fall semester we determined which employees need to be on campus when students are not in residence and we do not need to make changes at this point.
+A: No, during our planning for the fall and spring semesters we determined which employees need to be on campus when students are not in residence, and we do not need to make changes at this point.

 Q: Are we okay with positive cases of COVID-19 like we have seen on other campuses around the country?

 A: We are taking steps to try to prevent an outbreak on campus.
 That said, it would be naive to believe we will not have any positive cases on campus.
-We are making every effort to follow the guidance of health officials, including asking our students to quarantine in their rooms for the first 14 days as well as to follow stringent guidelines related to the use of masks or face coverings, social distancing, etc. We will be asking students to study and eat outdoors, maintaining social distance and not to have other students in their rooms.
+We are making every effort to follow the guidance of health officials, including asking our students (once they are allowed to return to campus) to quarantine in their rooms for the first 14 days as well as to follow stringent guidelines related to the use of masks or face coverings, social distancing, etc. We will be asking students to study and eat outdoors, maintaining social distance and not to have other students in their rooms.
 They are expected to only leave campus for essential services such as doctor’s appointments and to get groceries.